Lucilla Green Cheney: Career

+Private life

-On January 24, 1878, she married Rev. Cheney, in the Mission Chapel at Bareilly.
-She then removed from the medical work in Bareilly to Nynee Tal where assisted her husband in his work, a constant companion in all his parish visits.
+On January 24, 1878, Cheney married Rev. Cheney, in the Mission Chapel at Bareilly.
+She then removed from the medical work in Bareilly to Nynee Tal where assisted her husband in his work and regularly accompanied him on his parish visits.
 She was interested in all that pertained to the comfort of the people about her.
 She superintended the work among the native women, instructed and helped the Bible women, and entered into her profession as a physician.
 Writing from Nainee Tal she said:— MMedical work being a new thing in the hands of a lady, has opened up slowly, however I have had considerable to do within the last two months...
 I have converted a part of one of the closets in my house into a little dispensary, and receive patients here, visiting them also at their homes.
 The principal druggist of the place has made most liberal terms for furnishing medicines, and filling out prescriptions, and I find the patients very willing to procure their own medicines."

 Death

-Cheney was stricken with cholera on September 28, 1878, and died two days later, September 30th, at Nynee Tal, India.
+Cheney contracted cholera on September 28, 1878, and died two days later, September 30th, at Nynee Tal, India.
 She was buried near the grave of Sarah Minerva Rockwell Thoburn, first wife of Rev. James Mills Thoburn.